raver1975/Wub/readme.md

 Wub
 ==============

+Spotify has bought Echo Nest, and shut down the song analysis api, rendering most of this software useless.
+I've got a collection of songs analyzed for personal use.

 Break a song into beats and bars using Echo Nest, mix and match the pieces, and save the results as wave files.

 [![Wub Video](http://img.youtube.com/vi/ZnIUgSVO0Cs/0.jpg)](http://www.youtube.com/watch?v=ZnIUgSVO0Cs)<br>